adaltas/dsti-mlops-2022-autumn/09.deployment/lab.md

 5. Run it in the terminal (be careful of folders and virt. env): `python main.py`
 6. Open the link written in the terminal and add `/test`
-7. Leave this running and open new terminal to continue the lab.
-Don't forget to activate the virtual environmen in the new terminal: `conda activate env_wine_app`.
+7. You can leave this running and open new terminal to continue the lab, or close it.
+Don't forget to activate the virtual environment, whenever you open new terminal window: `conda activate env_wine_app`.
 8. In `wine_app` directory, create sub-directory `model_files`: `mkdir model_files`
 9. Inside `model_files` create `ml_model.py` and copy inside the `predict_wine_quality`function (above)
 10. Copy pickled model `model.bin` to `model_files`